GroundApps/ShoppingList_Backend/README.md

 You can either use MySQL or SQLite.
 SQLite is easier to set up.

 ####Installation
+If you use Ubuntu you can use the [PPA](https://launchpad.net/~jklmnn/+archive/ubuntu/groundapps) by executing `apt-add repository ppa:jklmnn/groundapps`.
-To install the backend, go to http://your.path/.
+To install the backend manually , go to http://your.path/.
 Fill up the form, click on create!
 That's all.